 Sacramento County Supervisor Pat Hume describes the section of Grant Line Road receiving the grant money as one of the most dangerous stretches of a non-highway road within Sacramento County.
-Fire District Assistant Chief Jon Rudnicki; and Congressman Kevin Kiley, R-Rocklin.
-During their remarks, the glaring safety issues on Grant Line Road and politicians working across the aisle were reoccurring Safety Gatewood said using the grant money to make Grant Line Road improvements will make Rancho Cordova "If you look behind me, this is literally the most dangerous road in the region," Gatewood said.
+Congressman Kevin Kiley, R-Rocklin.

+During their remarks, the glaring safety issues on Grant Line Road and politicians working across the aisle were reoccurring themes Safety Gatewood said using the grant money to make Grant Line Road improvements will make Rancho Cordova "If you look behind me, this is literally the most dangerous road in the region," Gatewood said.
 "This road is what we call death alley.
 There are more accidents than anywhere else in the region."
 Kiley provided the grim statistics.
-He said 125 accidents and three fatalities had occurred within a fouryear time span.
-Rancho Cordova Vice-Mayor Pulipati shared with the dangerous conditions on Grant Line Road.
+He said that 125 accidents and three fatalities had occurred within a four-year time span.
+Rancho Cordova Vice-Mayor Pulipati shared her personal experience with the dangerous conditions on Grant Line Road.
 One day, while driving along the road, she saw a wide-bodied truck approaching from the opposite direction and moved a little to the right.
 "The next thing I know, my tire hits the edge of the road.
 (My vehicle) blew through the fence and rolled over a couple of times in the middle of a field," she said.
-"I walked away without any major injuries but not everybody got that lucky."
-The grant "is a big step" in making Grant Line Road safer, more connective, and more sustainable, Pulipati said.
-Cooper described Grant Line Road as a critical route to the South County.
+"I walked away without any major injuries, but not everybody got that lucky."
+The grant "is a big step" in making Grant Line Road safer, more connective and more sustainable, according to Pulipati.
+Cooper described Grant Line as a critical route.

 "This is kind of late in coming but we need it," the sheriff said.
 "It's a safety issue for our motoring public and for your first responders."
+Rudnicki, who heads the fire district's emergency